w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style-readable-minimum.md

 needsAdditionalResearch: true
 status: developing
 type: foundational
-title: Readable text style (minimum)
+title: Text style readable (minimum)
 ---

 The default/authored presentation of :term[text] meets the corresponding values for the :term[content]'s language, or, if the language is not listed in the table, of the language listed with the most similar orthography.